|Wayne, Oakland and Macomb County, Michigan Section 8 Housing Choice Voucher||Closed|

 This waiting list had the following preferences: Live or work in Wayne, Oakland or Macomb County; disabled; elderly.

-600 applicants were placed on the waiting list by random lottery, by order of preferences.
+600 applicants were placed on the waiting list by random lottery, weighed by order of preferences.

-The Ferndale Housing Commission (FHC) is currently accepting Public Housing waiting list applications for one bedroom units.
+The Ferndale Housing Commission (FHC) Public Housing waiting list for 1-Bedroom apartments is closed.

-Applicants will be placed on the waiting list by date and time of application submission, after sorting preferences.
+Selected applicants were placed on the waiting list by date and time the application is received, by order of preferences.

-As of the most recent VMS report, Ferndale Housing Commission manages 875 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Ferndale Housing Commission manages 915 active Housing Choice Vouchers.

 |Standard||Tenant Protection||Ported Out|